Munawwar/flex-helper/README.md

 stretch-self  - Stretch item along parent's cross-axis.
 Overrides any cross-* class behavior on parent. center-self   - Centers item along parent's cross-axis.
 Overrides any cross-* class behavior on parent.

-wrap          - Wrap child items to next line on main-axis
+wrap          - Wrap child items to next line on main-axis. hbox wraps by default so no need to add this classes for hbox. nowrap        - Prevent wrapping of items to next line on main-axis.
 ```

 ### Documentation with examples